Savjee/savjee.be/src/site/posts/2012/2012-10-04-creating-one-WiFi-network-with-multiple-access-points.md

 ![Diagram of the network setup](/uploads/wifi-network-multiple-access-points/network-diagram-wifi.png)

 I’ve tested this setup on a Macbook Pro (running both Windows and OS X), iPad and iPhone.
 All these devices switch without problem between these networks when needed.
 I have noticed that the iOS devices switch much quicker between AP’s then Windows or OS X machines.

+If you also need secure remote access to your home services while away, see [Securely access home network with Cloudflare Tunnel and WARP]({% link collections.posts, "2021-10-20-securely-access-home-network-with-Cloudflare-Tunnel-and-WARP.md" %}).

+## FAQ
+### Can I use the same SSID on two routers?
+Yes.
+Use the same SSID, password, and security settings on both access points so clients can roam between them.

+### Should I use a repeater instead of a wired access point?
+A wired access point usually performs better because a repeater uses wireless backhaul, which adds overhead and latency.